Every morning when I get dressed, I’m seriously torn about what to wear that day.

 Sure, I’m not the only one this happens to, right?

 Here’s what ends up happening over time.
-Those cute clothes I love to wear slowly migrate towards the “not worn often” section of the closet because they’re stained.
+Those cute clothes I love to wear slowly migrate towards the “not worn often” section of the closet because they have stains.
 No one looks cute in a stained shirt, right?

 Which really is fine for 90% of the time.
 But that other 10% still exists… dinner with friends?
 A date night with Mr. Crumbs?
 Church?!

-I certainly can’t wear comfy clothes to any of those things, but my cute clothes are all stained!
+I certainly can’t wear comfy clothes to any of those things, but my cute clothes have stains!

 Solution?
 DIY Homemade Stain Remover

 I keep this little miracle worker on a shelf above my washer and whip it out whenever I need it.
-A little squirt directly onto the stain, a gentle little scrub with an old toothbrush and a few minutes to rest is all that’s needed to eliminate those awful grease stains from my cute clothes.
+A little squirt directly onto the stain, a gentle little scrub with an old toothbrush and a few minutes to rest is all it needs to eliminate those awful grease stains from my cute clothes.

-Besides working on practically every stain imaginable (grass, grease, food, etc.), this homemade stain remover is made of frugal ingredients I normally have on hand anyway.
+This stain remover works on practically every stain imaginable: grass, grease, food, etc. Plus, it contains frugal ingredients that I normally have on hand anyway.
 Making more is never an issue!